Orange-OpenSource/ods-ios/docs/guidelines/typography.md

 ## Implementation

-ODS library define its own font style.
+ODS library defines its own font style.
 The font associated to the style is defined in the theme set in the environment.

 ### Apply font style on text